 Black | Cherry MX Blue, Brown, Red, Speed Silver | - |

-The Durgod Taurus K320 is a wired, mechanical TenKeyLess (80%) keyboard with a great build that's made of solid plastic and PBT keycaps.
-All keys are macro-programmable and you can reprogram every key as well.
+The Durgod Taurus K320 is a wired, mechanical TenKeyLess (80%) keyboard with an excellent build quality that's made of solid plastic and PBT keycaps.
+All keys are macro-programmable through dedicated software.
 Like many keyboards, it's available in a wide variety of colors and switches, with some models including backlighting.
 For other options, check out our recommendations for the best RGB keyboards, the best gaming keyboards, and the best mechanical keyboards.

 The Cooler Master MK730 is a better wired keyboard than the Durgod Taurus K320.
 The Cooler Master has a detachable wrist rest, onboard memory, and better companion software.
 That said, the Durgod has a wider variety of switches available and two incline settings.